denten-books/plain-text/2-device.md

 it," Lubbock wrote [@lubbock_craft_1921, 273].
 Critics must chose to see either the trees or the forest.
 As the totality of the work comes into view, the technical details of craft---and therefore the book itself---disappear.
-Viewed up close, the technical particulates obscure sight of the work as a whole. *The Craft of Fiction* ends on an ambivalent note, stopping short of recovering the book as an object.
-"If only there was one single tangible and measurable fact about the book," Lubbock wrote.
+Conversely, when viewed up close, the technical particulates obscure sight of the work as a whole. *The Craft of Fiction* ends on an ambivalent note.
+Lubbock senses the inadequacy of his materialism: "if only there was one single tangible and measurable fact about the book," he writes.
 If only it could be "weighed like a statue" or "measured like a picture, it would be a support in the world of shadows [@lubbock_craft_1921, 273-4].

+I want to end the section here with the failure of materialist poetics to pick up another concomitant thread, one that will take us through some of the same concerns about the nature of symbolic representation and its relationship to the physical world.
+My aim in this disruption is to disconnect the history of modern computing from its expected contexts of calculating machinery and to join it with literary theory, where as we will see, it also finds a measure of congruity.
+I do so in the absence of direct evidence for an explicit intellectual connection.[^ln2-moaran] My goal is not to prove that such a linkage exists, but rather to irreparably entwine the two intellectual and material genealogies in a way that sheds light on our modern predicament, where books and guided missiles indeed share the same semiotic infrastructures.
+The thought of Ludwig Wittgenstein and his student Alan Turing reveals, along with a number of broken reading and writing machines, a possible answer to the quandary of materialist poetics, posed in the liminal boundary between thought and thing.

 ## Thought Experiment I

-These broad strokes towards the intellectual history of the literary device bring us to literary devices as they exist today, precisely within the confusion between symbol and thing.
-At this point, it becomes productive to examine the history of modern computing not within its usual lineage of calculating machinery, but in relation to the broader history of materialist poetics.
-I would like the reader to view the following sections in the context of the previous one on literary theory, even in the absence of direct evidence for an explicit intellectual connection.[^ln2-moaran] My goal is not to prove that such a connection exists, but rather to irreparably entwine the two intellectual and material genealogies.
-In the thought of Ludwig Wittgenstein and his student Alan Turing we will find, along with a number of broken reading and writing machines, a solution to the quandary of materialist poetics, posed in the transition between thought and thing.
-The Turing machine, as we will encounter it here, will ultimately reveal itself to be a minimally viable instrument for translating ideational symbols into physical machine states.

 The modern computer---and by extension the electronic book---harkens back to a cluster of related thought experiments prevalent in the philosophy of Ludwig